 "MedShare’s Western Region opened in 2008 and since then we have shipped over 140 forty-foot containers of life-changing medical aid to hospitals in the developing world.
 In addition, we have equipped hundreds of medical teams as well as safety-net clinics throughout California.

 We have established partnerships with the leading hospitals in Northern California and prevented hundreds of tons of medical supplies from going to area landfills.
 Here, you will find information on our facility location, how to support our mission (you can volunteer or donate), news on recent and upcoming projects and events, hospital partners, and our staff.
 Thank you for all that you do to support MedShare's mission."

 - Mary Bersot, MedShare Western Regional Council

-MedShare's operations depend on its volunteers to get these life-saving supplies to people who desperately need them.
-Learn more about volunteer opportunities or sign up.
+MedShare's operations depend on its volunteers to get these life-saving supplies to people around the world who desperately need them.
+Learn more about volunteer opportunities or sign up here.